jgordon615/McDecision/README.md

 limit who I give the IP address to :)  Judges are welcome, and if you don't have a minecraft account (so you can see the action) I have a spare one you can borrow.

+(The system requires a user be logged into the server whenever decisions are requested.
+Otherwise the redstone won't run and the whole thing will time out (default timeout response is "YES"))